“Think of it like painting a picture.”

 “By knowing the emotion that you’re trying to evoke.”

 “I dunno…” John wrinkled his nose.
 “I’m not sure what emotion I want to evoke.”

 “That’s okay, let’s just go by feel, okay?”

 “Let’s start with our root: G-sharp minor.”
 Charlie strummed the chord.
 “Now, you try.”

-Squinting at her fingers, John took a full three minutes to get his hand into the same shape as Charlie’s.
+John squinted at her fingers.
+It took him a full three minutes to get his hand into the same shape as Charlie’s.
 His fingers looked like a claw.
-When he strummed, the chord didn’t sound quite as nice as Charlie’s had, but he didn’t think he had done too badly.
+When he strummed, the chord didn’t sound quite as nice as Charlie’s had, but he didn’t think he had done too bad.

 “Great!
 Now, there are so many directions we could go from here.
 First, let’s look at an interval of a third…”

 This is gonna take ages, thought John.
 But he felt good about himself.
 He felt hopeful that he’d walk away from this with something half decent.
 Something half honest.
 After all, if it’s worth doing…

 He smiled at the fresh callouses on the tips of his fingers.